 Let’s clear up what Hidden field type means.
 In fact, the name speaks for itself.
 You may add the value to this field that won’t be visible on the frontend, but can be used for calculations.

 Calculated fields help you to use formulas.
 Using it, you can make any calculations using math formulas based on macros and display the result on the frontend.
 The values for the formulas you can take either from meta fields created previously for your custom post or from the fields filled on the front end by users.

 Let’s consider an example of using these fields.
 We’ll create a short Form for a product purchase.

-Step 2 – Now, let’s create Hidden field type.
+Now, it is time for the Hidden field.
 In this tutorial, we’ll create a field for Tax, which further will be added to the final price, so that on the frontend visitors won’t see Tax field separately, but its value will be considered in the formula calculating Total Price.

 Create a new field and select Hidden from the dropdown list in the Type: